Penguin Random House CEO Markus Dohle is stepping down

 The trial was widely seen as going badly for the defendants, with Judge Florence Y. Pan openly skeptical of Penguin Random House’s insistence that the merger would not unduly alter the publishing market.
 Dohle himself acknowledged under oath that his promise to allow Penguin Random House and Simon & Schuster imprints continue to bid against each other for books was not legally binding, and was forced to address internal correspondence that revealed tension between himself and other executives.

-Pan ruled in the government’s favor in late October and soon after Simon & Schuster’s owner, Paramount Global, announced it was calling off the $2.2 billion deal.
+Pan ruled in the government’s favor in late October.
+Penguin Random House had planned to appeal the decision, but soon after Simon & Schuster’s owner, Paramount Global, announced it was calling off the $2.2 billion deal.
 As part of the initial agreement, Penguin Random House paid Paramount $200 million because the merger fell through.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.